Gordon999/Pi_LIbCamera_GUI/README.md

 sudo apt install python3-opencv

-Download PiLibCameraGUI.py and copy to /home/pi
+Download PiLibCameraGUI.py and copy to /home/pi (assuming your username is pi)

 ## Screenshot